 To make this process move along efficiently, you need to overcome the gravity of the data discussed above.
 This means that you need to set aside time at the start of the project to go through the data, sort it out, figure out why the applications are integrated with the data, and ensure all of this is done in a manner that is conducive to the new location of the business and its data.
 This is a critical part of the planning process and can save you a lot of stress down the road.

 This is all a part of the data management process.
 You need to enable the mobility of your applications and improve how your data is governed.
 The biggest obstacle that you will have to overcome in this respect is separating each application from its respective data.
 In many cases, data is used in multiple applications; however, these applications take this data and then output it in its respective format.
 This makes it harder to track.
 Therefore, applications need to work together efficiently.
 This is where your administrators need to come into play.
 Your administrators need to keep track of what data is used in which application.
 This will make it easier to untangle down the road.
 This type of awareness can help the business appropriately marshal its resources.
-This will make sure that every project receives the right amount of attention, helping the business down the road.
+This will make sure that every project receives the right amount of attention, helping the company down the road.
 Then, you will be able to turn off those legacy systems and preserve your data as the data migration process unfolds.

 The Various Types of Data Migration